DapaLMS1/Catalog_of_Repos/README.md

 generate_preview_script.js

 The main logic file.
-This JavaScript script is responsible for analyzing the repo data and generating the image using Puppeteer.
+This script iterates through your organization's repositories, analyzes their data, and generates a preview image for each one using Puppeteer.

 🛠️ Usage and Maintenance